Mahmud Jamal: Legal career

 Jamal completed a clerkship at Quebec Court of Appeal working for Justice Melvin Rothman and another at the Supreme Court of Canada, working for Justice Charles Gonthier.
 Jamal was called to the Bar of Ontario in 1996, and started working as a litigator at Osler, Hoskin & Harcourt the same year.
 In 2001, he became a partner at the firm, with his practice focusing on class actions and competition law.
 Before his appointment to the bench in 2019, Jamal was on the partnership board at Osler, and was chair of its pro bono program.
-He had appeared in 35 appeals before the Supreme Court, in addition to appearances to lower courts and tribunals.
+He has appeared in 35 appeals before the Supreme Court, in addition to appearances to lower courts and tribunals.

 In 2009, Jamal represented Imperial Oil in a Financial Services Tribunal case fighting a Financial Services Commission of Ontario order for the company to restructure its pension fund in a manner that would cost CA$16.5 million to set up and $65 million to back.
 Jamal represented KPMG, which was then in court over its offshore tax avoidance scheme for high-net-worth individuals involving shell corporations in the Isle of Man.
 In 2016, because of ongoing litigation, Jamal wrote a letter to the House of Commons Standing Committee on Finance, requesting that specifics of the case not be discussed so that it would not prejudice the ongoing case.
 In response, chair Wayne Easter imposed a gag order, and expert witnesses were not allowed to talk about KPMG in the next committee session.

 Jamal also taught as professor of constitutional law at McGill University and administrative law at Osgoode Hall Law School.
 He has served stints as a director of the Canadian Civil Liberties Association, the Advocates' Society, and the Osgoode Society for Canadian Legal History.
 Jamal has also been a member of the Supreme Court Advocacy Institute and has served as a trustee for the Canadian Business Law Journal.

 On June 24, 2019, Jamal was appointed to the Court of Appeal for Ontario on the advice of Justin Trudeau to replace Justice Gladys Pardu, who became a supernumerary judge.